 How do I get a business tax ID in Maine?

 You can complete an online application on the IRS website.
 Alternatively, you can download IRS Form SS-4, Application for Employer Identification Number.
-There is no required filing fee.
+There is no filing fee.

 How do I start a cleaning business in Maine?